ElianeBriand/PDBPC/README.md

-PDB Parsing & Conformity in C++ is a complete and easy to use PDB file parser, that reports and try to correct errors .
+PDB Parsing & Conformity in C++ is a complete and easy to use PDB file parser, that reports and tries to correct file format errors.

 # Basic usage